February 8th – April 1st, 2020

 The world’s deadliest influenza pandemic — known as the Spanish Flu — swept across Canada between 1918 and 1919.
 With no effective vaccine or treatment available, the virus infected Canadians living in cities, towns, and farms.
 Approximately 55,000 Canadians died; most of the casualties were young adults.

 This new display examines the lasting impact of the influenza pandemic in Canada — and asks whether we’re prepared for the next one.
-The display was developed by Canadian Geographic Enterprises, in collaboration with the Museum of Health Care at Kingston.
+Presented by Ingenium – Canada’s Museums of Science and Innovation – and developed by Canadian Geographic Enterprises.

 Arnprior on the World Stage (Bilingual)